molpopgen/fwdpy/docs/plugins.rst

        #return mean fitness:
        return w.mean()

 .. note:: The above function is only useful if you run it on a population using the same "scaling" that you used to simulate!!!
+Otherwise, the values returned will differ from those used to evolve the populations.

+*fwdpy* also provides an interface to the additive fitness calculation object from fwdpp_.
+It has the same interface:

+.. code_block:: cython

+   from fwdpy.fwdpp cimport additive_diploid

+Some comments are needed:

+1. multiplicative_diploid and additive_diploid return non-negative doubles representing fitness.
+2. Thus, they are not suitable as object for calculating *phenotypes*.

+We will return to phenotypes vs fitness later on, in the section on plugins providing custom fitness models.

 .. _Cython: http://www.cython.org